Wildlife observation: History

+Wildlife tracking

 Importance

 Through wildlife observation, there are many important details that can be discovered about the environment.
 For instance, if a fisher in Taiwan discovers that a certain species of fish he/she frequently catches is becoming rarer and rarer, there might be a substantial issue in the water that fisher is fishing in.
 It could be that there is a new predator in the water that has changed the animal food chain, a source of pollution, or perhaps even a larger problem.
 Regardless of the reason, this process of observing animals can help identify potential issues before they become severe problems in the world.

 Additionally, through animal observation, those who participate are also actively participating in the conservation of animal life.
 Oftentimes, the two subjects go hand-in-hand with one another because through the observation of animals, individuals are also discovering what issues animals around the world are currently facing and if there are any ways to put up a fight against them.
 With more observation, fewer species of animals will become extinct.